 Unless otherwise noted, all Time Frames in the Interconnection Tariff reference Company Business Days.
 In addition, in the event information has been requested of the Interconnecting Customer, all application time keeping shall commence the next Business Day following receipt of information from the Interconnecting Customer.

 If an Interconnecting Customer requests a project change during the interconnection process prior to the execution of the Interconnection Service Agreement, and if the Company determines the change is “significant”, the Interconnecting Customer will be required to submit a new Interconnection Application with associated fees and the revised project shall be placed at the end of the project queue.
 If the Company determines the change results in “moderate” alterations to the project, the Interconnecting Customer will be required to resubmit their Interconnection Application with all updated information.
 For proposed changes with “moderate” impacts on the project, the Company shall determine whether additional fees are required.
-While the Interconnecting Customer will not have to reapply and start the Interconnection Application process over, the Company will reset the StudyTime Frame to the beginning, but endeavor to complete the Study earlier than that allotted time.
+While the Interconnecting Customer will not have to reapply and start the Interconnection Application process over, the Company will reset the applicable Time Frame to the beginning, but endeavor to complete the process step earlier than that allotted time.
 “Significant” and “moderate” shall be defined by the Company-specific technical standards.
 Notwithstanding the foregoing, any changes to the Interconnecting Customer’s application after an ASO Study has commenced may result in delays to the ASO Study and/or removal of the application from the ASO Study in accordance with the ASO’s policies and procedures.

 If the Interconnecting Customer requests that the Company study “significant” alternative equipment or changes the capacity of the interconnecting Facility that requires Company restudying, subsequent to an executed Interconnection Service Agreement, the Company and Interconnecting Customer will determine a mutually agreed to Time Frame and applicable fees/costs covered by the Interconnecting Customer.
 “Significant” shall be defined by the Company-specific technical standards.